jonescompneurolab/hnn/doc/gui.rst

 Rhythmic inputs are selected using an average frequency with some variability.
 These events can be repeated multiple times to create further variability and more inputs.
+Each *repeat* selects a set of events from a distribution with average starting time and interval, with appropriate ending time.
+Each input is sent to the synapses of the appropriate compartments (basal vs apical dendrites, etc.) of the appropriate neurons.

 As mentioned above, proximal and distal inputs target different cortical layers.
 However, you can set their start/stop times and frequencies using the same specification.
 This is shown in the left-most